ember-learn/cli-guides/guides/advanced-use/project-layouts.md

     └── post.hbs
 ```

 The `classic` project provides the easiest way to get started with Ember.
-It's the easiest way to generate files using Ember CLI.
+It's the easiest way to generate files using ember-cli.
 Addons __should only use__ the `classic` structure for compatibility with either `classic` or `pods-based` consuming applications.

 ## Pods layout
 Pods-based projects organize files by features, combining all entity files into a common directory.
 The aforementioned example as a `pods-based` project would have this filesystem: